 [. . .]

-10. In determining whether an application provides for the protection of cultural rights or interests, [and taking into account the recommendations of the Advisory Group of Experts established pursuant to Regulation 4bis][Committee on Underwater Cultural Heritage], the Commission shall:
+10. In determining whether an application provides for the protection of cultural [rights or] interests, [and taking into account the recommendations of the Advisory Group of Experts established pursuant to Regulation 4bis], the Commission shall [determine whether the application]:

-(a) Determine whether the application adequately identifies such cultural rights or interests;
+(a) [] Adequately identifies such cultural [rights or] interests; and

-[(b) Demonstrates that the Plan of Work will not interfere with any cultural rights or interests];

-(b alt) Has considered relevant traditional knowledge of Indigenous Peoples and [of] local communities, where available, without interfering with any cultural [rights or] interests; and
+[(b) Demonstrates that the Plan of Work will not interfere with any cultural rights or interests](b alt) Has considered relevant traditional knowledge of Indigenous Peoples and [of] local communities, where available, without interfering with any cultural [rights or] interests; and

 (c) [Adjust text based on the outcome of the intersessional WG on this topic].